oaboelfetouh/FastAPIbooks/README.md

 ## the admin tool
 - Add books
-NOTE : the admin cannot have the regular user's premission, FIX THAT
+NOTE: the admin cannot have the regular user's permission, FIX THAT

 ## tasks
-1 - creat the models : Admin, user, book
+1 - create the models: Admin, user, book
 DONE

 2 - Create the Database of books, users, and admins